SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 	    [...]
 	    494 |     221 | ReadTable            |  20000000 |     20 |           1000000 | 2020-09-04 19:07:01 |            220 | 20MB    |       | public.part     |     0.1

-   When you see ``DeferredGather`` operations taking more than a few seconds, that's a sign that you're selecting too much data.
-   In this case, the DeferredGather with node ID 166 took over 21 seconds.
+   If you notice that ``DeferredGather`` operations are taking more than a few seconds, it could indicate that you're selecting a large amount of data.
+For example, in this case, the ``DeferredGather`` with node ID 166 took over 21 seconds.

 #.

-Modify the statement to see the difference
+   Modify the statement by making the ``SELECT`` clause more restrictive.

-   Altering the select clause to be more restrictive will reduce the deferred gather time back to a few milliseconds.
+   This adjustment will reduce the DeferredGather time from several seconds to just a few milliseconds.

    .. code-block:: postgres